aldair-gc/budget/README.md

 ## Description

-The project `BUDGET` is an single-page web application written using Vite + React with Typescript made to be simple and to make it very easy to have control over financial resources.
+The project `BUDGET` is a single-page web application written using Vite and React with Typescript made to be simple and to make very easy to have control over financial resources.

-Compatible with desktop and mobile devices.
+- It's compatible with desktop and mobile devices.
+- It supports english and brazilian portuguese.
+- It has support for USD and BRL currencies.

 It's a personal project made to trully be used and to serve to its purpuse.